opshala/opshala/README.md

 ## Does OpShala support deploying custom software?

-At the moment we are focused on deploying off-the-shelf software like WordPress (blogging, content management), Magento (e-commerce), Saelor (e-commerce), Discourse (forums/community) and many more.
+At the moment we are focused on deploying off-the-shelf software like WordPress, Magento, Saleor, Discourse and many more.
 We intend to add support for custom software built on popular frameworks like Laravel, Django, ExpressJS, Ruby on Rails, etc.

 ## What about database, caching, domain name config, etc.?